andrasq/node-docs/gc-gordian.md

 The worker (or child) processes start running the same script that the master did, but `cluster.isMaster` will be `false` for them.
 Any network connections they listen on is automatically shared with the parent and the other workers.
-This is automatic, it's built into node.
+This is automatic, it's built into the cluster code.

 ### Messages

-The cluster master can send ipc (inter-process communication) messages to the worker, and the worker can send to the parent.
+The cluster master can send IPC (inter-process communication) messages to the worker, and the worker can send to the parent.
 Some messages are sent by nodejs automatically as part of the worker startup and shutdown sequence.